Essential oils are powerful skin care ingredients. Here are the 8 best essential oils for the face, their benefits, plus how to use them.

 This relaxing and sedating essential oil also helps reduce inflammation.

-A caveat here, if you don’t like the scent of patchouli you probably won’t care for clary sage.
-I’m obsessed with patchouli, so clary sage smells a-maz-ing to me, but I know a lot of my students say it’s stinky!
+A caveat here, if you don’t like the scent of patchouli you probably won’t care for the earthy scent of clary sage.
+I’m obsessed with patchouli so clary sage smells a-maz-ing to me, but many of my students say it stinks!

-Don’t use if: Avoid clary sage during pregnancy.
-If you have sensitive skin, test a small amount of product with clary sage on your arm.
+Contraindications: Aromatherapists recommend avoid clary sage completely during pregnancy.
+Also, if you have sensitive skin test a small amount of product with clary sage on your arm.
 If you develop any redness or irritation, don’t use this essential oil on your face.